-Thalidomide and chemotherapy can increase the chance of a blood clot (thrombosis).
-You may be given drugs, usually tablets, to help prevent a blood clot during treatment.
+MPT can increase the chance of a blood clot (thrombosis).
+You may be given drugs, either tablets or injections, to help prevent a blood clot during treatment.

 A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
 Contact your doctor straight away if you have any of these symptoms.
 A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.